onnlucky/hotel/readme.txt

 # TODO
+fix goto
+add testcase for goto and backtrace and continuation

 rename the 't' to 'tl' ... because 't' might get conflicts ... sprinkle more INTERNAL around and such remove start_args ... we don't need to materialize its run all the time